March 2022: A link to a video produced by SCIE containing an introduction to the Care Act 2014 has been added. See above.

 It also introduced duties and requirements of local authorities in a number of areas, including safeguarding adults.
 It provides, for the first time, a legislative framework for those working in adult safeguarding.
 Each local authority must:

-- make enquiries, or ensure others do so, if it believes an adult is experiencing or at risk of abuse or neglect (see Local Authority Duties under the Care Act 2014);
+- make enquiries, or ensure others do so, if it believes an adult is experiencing or at risk of abuse or neglect;

 - set up a Safeguarding Adults Board (SAB);

-- cooperate with each of its relevant partners in order to protect adults experiencing or at risk of abuse or neglect (see also Integration, Cooperation and Partnerships).
+- cooperate with each of its relevant partners in order to protect adults experiencing or at risk of abuse or neglect (see the Integration, Cooperation and Partnerships chapter).

 2. Statutory Guidance